Battle of Baghdad (2003): Looting

-As the American forces secured control of the capital, Iraqi civilians immediately began looting the palaces, as well as government offices.
+As the American forces secured control of the capital, Iraqi civilians immediately began plundering the palaces, as well as government offices.

 At the Yarmuk Hospital, not only all beds, but all medical equipment was stolen.
-One other hospital managed to keep on functioning in a manner by organizing local civilians as armed guards.
+One other hospital managed to continue functioning in a manner by organizing local civilians as armed guards.

 Serious looting was described at National Museum of Iraq, and the Saddam Arts Center, the University of Baghdad, three five-star hotels: the Al-Rashid, the Al-Mansour and Babel Hotel, state-owned supermarkets, many embassies, and state-owned factories.

 At the National Museum of Iraq, which had been a virtual repository of treasures from the ancient Mesopotamian cultures as well as early Islamic culture, many of the 170,000 irreplaceable artifacts were either stolen or broken (partially found safe and well later).
 On April 14, the Iraq National Library and National Archives were burned down, destroying thousands of manuscripts from civilizations dating back as far as 7,000 years.

 Within eight days following the 2003 invasion, only 35, or 5% of the 700 animals in the Baghdad Zoo survived.
 This was a result of theft of some animals for human food, and starvation of caged animals that had no food or water.
 Survivors included larger animals like lions, tigers, and bears.
 Notwithstanding the chaos brought by the invasion, South African Lawrence Anthony and some of the zoo keepers cared for the animals and fed the carnivores with donkeys they had bought locally.
+Some of the smaller animals were fed to the larger carnivores by Special Forces (who are trained in veterinarian practices) for humane purposes as all animals had been neglected in the time leading to their arrival and considering the smaller animals were in poor health and stood little chance of survival even with care that was unavailable to them.
+Sacrifices were made for the lions and other large carnivores to survive until better care could be established.